PHOTOS: Cupid’s Undie Run in Boston

 Cupid’s Undie Run participants Melissa Chapelle and Ellen Henshaw said they were running for nobody specific, just a good cause.

-From left, Thomas Krawczyk, John Delanoy, Rudy Rudolf, and Steven Cameron from Portsmouth, N.H., participate in several charity runs a year.
+From left, Thomas Krawczyk, John Delanoy, Rudy Rudolf, and Steven Cameron from Portsmouth, New Hampshire, participate in several charity runs a year.

 Best friends Tanya Capawana from Pembroke, Mass., and Samantha Brissette from Maine decided to participate in Cupid’s Undie Run alongside Brissette’s military team.